 Thomas frequently appears as counsel in arbitration-related litigation before French courts (annulment or enforcement proceedings).
 He has also acted as secretary to arbitral tribunals constituted under the rules of the ICC.

 A native French speaker, Thomas also speaks Spanish and English fluently.
-He is a member of the Spanish Arbitration Club (CEA-40), the LCIA Young International Arbitration Group (YIAG), the ICC Young Arbitrators Forum (ICC YAF) and ICDR Young & International.
+He is a member of the Spanish Arbitration Club (CEA-40), the LCIA Young International Arbitration Group, the ICC Young Arbitrators Forum and ICDR Young & International.